migueldeicaza/migueldeicaza/README.md

 Crashed a few parties and a few conferences.

-At Novell, I was VP for the Developer Platform.
+At Novell, I was VP for the Developer Platform, and built Xamarin out of the ashes of Novell's hostile takeover.

 At Microsoft, I was a Distinguished Engineer working on Xamarin and .NET, and later on Microsoft's Azure and AI efforts.
 I loved working with the .NET team and the C# language design team.
 I got a few things in the language that I am particularly proud of:

 * Generic Math for .NET - originally part of the [PartyDonk](https://github.com/Partydonk/partydonk) project
 * [Static Virtual Interface Members](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/static-virtual-interface-members) - for interop with iOS and Android
 * [Default Interface Methods](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/default-interface-methods) - same inspiration, but also, because they are both righteous
 * And many other quality of life tidbits

+I left Microsoft in 2022.

 # Some of my C# repositories in GitHub: